rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 2. **Stage** - A stage represents a set of tasks that can be executed in parallel.
 There are two types of stages in Spark: shuffle stages and non-shuffle stages.
 Shuffle stages involve the exchange of data between nodes, while non-shuffle stages do not.(groupByKey, sortByKey).
 3. **Task** - in spark is the samallest unit of work that can be scheduled.
 Each stage is divided into task.A task is a unit of execution that runs on a single machine.

+* **Application:** When we submit the Spark code to a cluster it creates a Spark Application.
+* **Job:** The Job is the top-level execution for any Spark application.
+A Job corresponds to an Action in a Spark application.
+* **Stage:** Jobs will be divided into stages.
+The Transformations work in a lazy fashion and will not be executed until an Action is called.
+Actions might include one or many Transformations and the Transformations define the breakdown of jobs into stages, which corresponds to a shuffle dependency.
+* **Task:** Stages will be further divided into various tasks.
+The task is the most granular unit in Spark applications.  =Each task represents a local computation on a particular node in the Spark Cluster= .

 ---

 **Spark Internally Working:**